Peat in Finland

 Finland is one of the last countries in the world still burning peat.
-Peat has high global warming emissions and high environmental concerns.
-It may be compared to brown coal (lignite) or worse than this lowest rank of coal.
-Peat is the most harmful energy source for global warming in Finland.
+Peat has high global warming emissions and environmental concerns.
+It can be compared to brown coal (lignite) or even worse than this lowest rank of coal.
+Peat is considered the most harmful energy source for global warming in Finland.
 According to IEA the Finnish subsidies for peat in 2007-2010 undermined the goal to reduce CO_{2} emissions and counteracted other environmental policies and The European Union emissions trading scheme.

+Peat plays a notable role in Finland's energy system, representing 2.7% of total energy supply (TES) and 2.9% of electricity generation in 2021.

 "White peat" is used in greenhouses and livestock farming.

 Energy use

 In 2021 an estimated 2 million tonnes of peat was burnt in Finland.

-The EU is helping to fund a just transition away from this.
+Finland is set to receive over €465 million from the EU's Just Transition Fund (JTF), representing about 24% of its Cohesion Policy allocation for 2021-2027.
+This funding is intended to support Finland's objective of attaining climate neutrality by 2035 in a socially equitable manner.
+The JTF will focus its investments on 14 regions affected by the transition away from peat, aiming to halve peat-based energy consumption by 2030.

+After Russia's invasion of Ukraine, the National Emergency Supply Agency established a contingency stockpile for peat, totaling approximately 20% of the peat consumption recorded in 2021.

 According to the national energy statistics the energy use of peat grew in Finland in the 1980s: 1975: 0.5 TWh and 1980 4,7 TWh.
 The share of peat energy was 19 TWh in 2005 and in the peak year 2007 28.4 TWh.
 In 2006 the peat energy provided 25.3 TWh which gave 6.2 TWh electricity, 6.1 TWh warming and 4.7 TWh industry heat.